 Ultrasonography uses high frequency sound waves to aid in the diagnosis of numerous conditions and diseases.
 A device called a transducer is passed over the skin of the area to be examined, generating a series of images for analysis.
 Ultrasound does not use ionizing radiation, has no known harmful effects, and provides a clear picture of soft tissues that can remain ambiguous on X-rays.

 Ultrasound is a truly versatile exam, able to produce real-time images of the body for a variety of clinical uses.
 It’s often used to help diagnose unexplained pain, swelling and infection, or to provide imaging guidance to needle biopsies or identify conditions related to blood flow.
 Our skilled technologists work quickly and accurately to perform your exam on state-of-the-art ultrasonography equipment.
-And as part of our commitment to provide the latest in imaging, we now offer liver elastography at our Doctors Park location in Greenville.
+And as part of our commitment to provide the latest in imaging, we now offer liver elastography at our Greenville location.
 This breakthrough exam gathers vital information for the management and treatment of liver disease.
 And as always with Eastern Radiologists, images are interpreted by our experienced team of board-certified, fellowship trained radiologists.

 Frequently Asked Questions

 Why does the bladder need to be full for a pelvic exam?

 A full bladder pushes the uterus in a position where we can see it better, and improves visualization of the entire pelvis including the uterus and ovaries.
 It also can displace the bowel from the area to be imaged, improving visualization of pelvic structures.

 Why do I have to fast for my abdominal ultrasound?

 Fasting decreases the amount of gas in the abdomen and allows the gallbladder to be adequately visualized.
 The gallbladder contracts when you eat or drink.